microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 **Step n.** Create a resource group into which the Azure Machine Learning resources will be deployed.

 **Step n.** Create a service connection for your Azure DevOps project.
 You can use [this document](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) as a reference.
 Use Azure Resource Manager as a type of the service connection.
-Set the resource group created above as the
+Set resource group created to the resource group created above.

 **Step n.** Create a new variable group mlops_platform_dev_vg and add "AZURE_RM_SVC_CONNECTION" variable with the name of the service connection created in the preceding step.